 When watching a sports game, would you bet on who’s going to lose?
+This is the basic concept of shorting a stock.

-What Does it Mean to Short a Stock?
+What Does it Mean to ‘Short’ a Stock?

-To short a stock is for an investor to hope the stock price goes down.
+Shorting a stock is for an investor to hope the stock price goes down.
 The investor never physically owns the stock during the shorting process. (“Long investors” bet that prices will rise.)

 Here’s a simplified example of how shorting works: